 The amount of biodiesel mixed into petroleum is the product’s blend level.
 This is commonly abbreviated to “B” and then that number.
-B20 is 20 percent biodiesel and 80 percent petroleum diesel, for example.
-B5 contains 5 percent biodiesel.
+For example, B20 is 20% biodiesel and 80% petroleum diesel.
+B5 contains 5% biodiesel.

 What are the advantages of biodiesel?

 This is an easy one.
-There are several ways fleets and retailers can benefit from biodiesel.
-Here are some of the big ones:
+There are several ways fleets and retailers can benefit from biodiesel vs. diesel.
+Here are some of the major ones:

-Emissions — A B20 blend has been shown to reduce particulate matter and carbon monoxide emissions by more than 10 percent and unburned hydrocarbons by more than 20 percent in heavy-duty highway engines.
-Also, biodiesel has been shown to reduce greenhouse gas emissions by up to 86 percent1 and fossil fuel use by 80 percent2 compared with petroleum diesel.
+Lower emissions — A B20 blend has been shown to reduce particulate matter and carbon monoxide emissions by more than 10% and unburned hydrocarbons by more than 20% in heavy-duty highway engines.
+Also, biodiesel has been shown to reduce greenhouse gas emissions by up to 86% and fossil fuel use by 80% compared with petroleum diesel.

-Business — These days, it’s common for companies and governments to have sustainability plans that apply to both their operations and their vendors.
+Good for business — Clean air regulations on are the rise, and these days it’s common for companies to have sustainability plans of their own that apply to both their operations and vendors.
 Walmart, for example, has a stated goal of reducing emissions in its supply chain by 1 gigaton by 2030.
-These organizations want to fill up their vehicles with renewable fuels that help them reduce their carbon footprints — and they expect the same from fleets they work with.
+These organizations want to fill their vehicles with renewable fuels that help them reduce their carbon footprints — and they expect the same from fleets they work with.

 How popular is biodiesel?

-U.S. biodiesel consumption rose 135 percent between 2011 and 2016, the most recent year stats are available from the U.S. Energy Information Administration.3 Anecdotally, countless public and private fleets are using the fuel, including FedEx, Florida Power & Light, and the city of New York.
+Biodiesel saw a nearly 600% increase in consumption over the last decade.
+Anecdotally, countless public and private fleets are using the fuel, including Ruan Transportation, FedEx, Florida Power & Light and the City of New York.
+In fact, you’ve probably used it too.